 The borehole logging method offers serveral advances for injection techniques.
 The borehole scanner can be used to detect cavities and determine openings of discontinuities, for example of joints and faults.
 Mineralized or open joints can be detected through analysis of the borehole images.
 The SlimBoreholeScanner enables its user to assess the rock disruption and thus optimise the injection techniques according to on-site rock conditions.
 Finally, it allows for documentation of successful injections.
 Borehole logging offers benefits for the whole lifetime of a roadway.

 Benefits of Borehole Scanning for Engineers and Scientists

-With the DMT Slim Borehole Scanner advances the scientific aspects of visual inspection applications in engineering by visualizing rock structure under the surface of the earth.
+The DMT Slim Borehole Scanner provides valuable geological and geotechnical details in borehole inspection by visualizing rock structures.
 The subsurface exploration system provides samplings for further investigations and evaluations.

-It is the perfect device to avoid any incorrect instructions and the most appropriate tool for on-site inspection of subsurface conditions and geological structures.
+It is the perfect device to localize hazardous areas and the most appropriate tool for on site inspection of subsurface conditions and geological structures.
 To prevent faulty observations, this instrument assists scientists in assessing the accuracy and applicability of their estimations.
-This high precision monitoring device will prove itself to be highly useful for civil engineering applications as well as scientific observations on-site and in laboratory environments.
+This high precision monitoring device is highly useful for civil engineering applications as well as scientific observations on-site and in laboratory environments.
 The borehole scanner also has an option for intrinsical safety for mining applications, for example in coal mining with ATEX certification [ I M1 Ex ia I M1 ].